cbroughton67/WeatherReport/README.md

 *	Visualize data in a graph, chart, or other visual representation of data

-*	Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format
+*	Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same for*mat

+*	Read data from an external file, such as text, JSON, CSV, etc and use that data in your application